Nike Boys Basketball Camp Denison University

-- Daily emphasis on fundamental development, team play, and more
+- Daily emphasis on fundamental shooting development, team play and more

-Kyle Pottkotter founded One Five Sports after 13 years of college coaching on his resume.
-One Five Sports is focused on providing the highest quality instruction to help players of all abilities take their game to the next level.Read Full Bio
+Kyle Pottkotter is the Nike Basketball Camp Director for all Ohio locations and is also the founder of One Five Sports.
+One Five Sports was founded after Kyle ended his 13 year college coaching career and is focused on providing the highest quality instruction to help players of all abilities take their game to the next level.View Kyle's Bio & Basketball Tips ⟩

 Coach Pottkotter began his coaching career at the NCAA Division III power, The College of Wooster.
 In three years, the Fighting Scots were 71-14, won two North Coast Athletic Conference Championships, and advanced to the NCAA Championships twice, including a trip to the Sweet 16.
 In addition to numerous players earning all-conference awards, he helped coach two players who earned All-American honors, including one who would go on to be named the NCAA Division III National Player of the Year.
 During his time at The College of Wooster, Pottkotter was mentored by Head Coach Steve Moore, who ranks in the top five in both wins and winning percentage in NCAA Division III history.

 In 2002, Pottkotter returned to coach at his alma mater, Denison University, as an assistant to Bob Ghiloni.
 Within three years, the Big Red had more than doubled their win total prior to his arrival.
 He helped lead them to one of their best seasons in over a decade, which included earning the right to host a conference tournament game.
 While at Denison, Pottkotter helped recruit and coach the school’s all-time leading scorer, in addition to numerous all-conference honorees.
 While at Denison, Pottkotter also served as the Head Men’s Golf Coach.